NIU College of Law Summer Program

 For satisfactory participation in the program, participants will receive a Certificate of Completion from NIU College of Law for six hours of credit.
 Course performance will be evaluated by the NIU faculty in the same manner that on campus courses are evaluated.
 The courses taken while participating in this program cannot be audited.
-For non-NIU students, acceptance of any credit or grade for either course is subject to determination by the student’s home school.
-Participation in a foreign summer program is unlikely to accelerate graduation.
+Participation in a summer study abroad program is unlikely to accelerate graduation.

-LAW 699A: Civil Law & Civil Lawyers: The French Experience 3 semester hours
+LAW 699: Civil Law & Civil Lawyers: The French Experience 3 semester hours

 What England is to the Common Law world, France is to the other great legal tradition: the Civil Law.
 This course is a focused, in-depth examination of the French legal system in action.
 Selections from Code Civile are examined in depth, particularly as they relate to the unique structure and functioning of the French system of judicial, administrative and constitutional jurisdictions.
 The distinctively different role of judges in a non-common law system is examined as are the roles, formation and ethics of the various French legal professions.
 Judges and lawyers are also observed in on-site court sessions.
 Selected topics in French substantive law are studied from a comparative perspective